manny-torres-02/animefy-image/README.md

+# Goals of this app
+[ ] Take an image and upload it
+[ ] run the image through a llm or something like that, and animefy it [ ] Maybe hold the memory of a few images
+[ ] build a sign in portion of this

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.